How do I view a context card for a student in a course?

 Context Card Link Locations

 This lesson shows how to view a context card for a student from the People page.
 Other areas where student names display in courses include announcement and discussion replies, the Gradebook, and the Moderate page for moderated assignments.
-Current exceptions include links that direct to group context (such as clicking the name of a group leader) and student links in the Course Analytics page, which link to the student’s individual analytics page.
+Current exceptions include links in groups and student links in the Course Analytics page, which link to the student’s individual analytics page.

 View Student Overview